SNCF Logistics

 SNCF Logistics was the division of the SNCF group responsible for freight transportation and logistics.

 The division included the activities of: Geodis (and subsidiaries), general land transport and logistics; Fret SNCF the national rail freight operator as well as Captrain France (short haul freight), Captrain, (international rail freight), combining the former Fret SNCF and operations acquired from Veolia Cargo; rail vehicle leasing operations such as Ermewa, France Wagons, Akiem and Transengrais; and the automobile transportation company STVA.

-SNCF Logistics was a state-owned enterprise, classified as an Établissement public à caractère industriel et commercial (EPIC).
-On 1 January 2020, SNCF founded Rail Logistics Europe where all its freight services were incorporated, while Geodis was separated as independently operated subsidiary.
+SNCF Logistics was a state-owned enterprise, classified as an Établissement Public à Caractère Industriel et Commercial (EPIC).
+On 1 January 2020, SNCF founded Rail Logistics Europe where all its freight services were incorporated, while Geodis was separated as an independently operated subsidiary.

 History

-1904 – Creation of Transports Rapides Calberson in Le Havre, renamed Société des Transports Routiers Calberson in 1920.

-In 1961, SCETA took over Société des Transports Routiers Calberson.

-In 1995, the GEODIS group was created with the merger of Compagnie Générale Calberson, Bourgey Montreuil, SCETA Transport and SCETA International.

-In 1996, the group was privatized by the decree of August 20, 1996 and restructured into four Lines of Business: Groupage, Overseas, Logistics and Road.

-In 2002, GEODIS formed a partnership with the German company Rohde & Liesenfeld to strengthen its international sales and transport network.
-The company confirmed a return to profit.

-In 2003, GEODIS expanded its Asian network with new business locations in its own name in Indonesia and Korea.

-In 2004, GEODIS Calberson celebrated its centennial.
-The group confirmed its return to profitable growth.

-In 2005, GEODIS was floated on Compartment B of the Eurolist market of Euronext in Paris.
-The Group launches its European groupage service, Eurofirst.

-In 2006, the group acquired TNT’s Freight Forwarding division, ranking it among the leading freight management operators in Europe.

-In 2007, GEODIS launched a share capital increase that proves an outstanding success.
-The Group acquired Rohde & Liesenfeld and introduces a new organization structure based on four Lines of Business: Groupage, Freight Forwarding, Contract Logistics and Road.